arivictor/intentional-architecture-in-python/book/4-domain.md

 The `ClassSchedulingService` contains logic that involves multiple domain objects.
 It doesn't belong to `FitnessClass` because it's not about a single class—it's about how classes relate to each other and to rooms.

-Domain services are different from application services.
-Application services coordinate use cases ("book a class").
+Domain services are different from use cases.
+Use cases coordinate workflows ("book a class").
 Domain services implement business logic that crosses entity boundaries ("can this class be scheduled in this room?").

 Use domain services sparingly.
 Most logic should live in entities or value objects.
 But when logic genuinely doesn't fit, don't force it.
 Create a domain service.